Thanksgiving Day History

 - In 1863, in the midst of the Civil War, President Abraham Lincoln proclaimed a national Thanksgiving Day to be held each November.

-- In 2012 the 254 million turkeys were raised in the United States (Source: Census.gov).
+- According to the US Government Census, in 2014, 242 million turkeys were raised in the United States.

 - President Franklin D. Roosevelt established the fourth Thursday in November as the official Thanksgiving Day in 1941.

 Thanksgiving is almost here.
 It's my favorite holiday, which is surprising since I'm no fan of giving or saying thanks. - Stephen Colbert

 Thanksgiving Day Top Events and Things to Do

 - Watch or attend a Parade.
 The largest are the Macy's Thanksgiving Day parade in New York and the McDonalds Thanksgiving parade in Chicago.

 - Eat lots of traditional Thanksgiving food including turkey, cranberry sauce and sweet potatoes.

 - Watch or attend a football game.
 Besides NFL, there are many college and high school football games on this day.